primeroIMS/primero/app/controllers/api/v2/docs/agencies/id/delete.md

-# Delete an existing agency
+# Disable an existing agency

-Deletes an agency with the specified id.
+Disable an agency with the specified id.

 **URL** : `/api/v2/agencies/:id`